http-interop/http-middleware/README.md

 The `ServerMiddlewareInterface` defines a single method that accepts a server request and a delegate and must return a response.
 The middleware may:

-- Evolve the request before passing it to the delegate to execute the next available middleware.
+- Evolve the request before passing it to the delegate to dispatch the next available middleware.
 - Evolve the response received from the delegate before returning it.
-- Create and return a response without passing it to the delegate, thereby preventing any further middleware from executing.
+- Create and return a response without passing it to the delegate, thereby preventing any further middleware from dispatching.

 #### Why doesn't middleware use `__invoke`?